unstructured-data/course-unstructured-data-23/README.md

-# CEMFI Unstructured Data in Empirical Economics
+# CEMFI Unstructured Data in Empirical Economics Course

 Materials for the 2023 Unstructured Data in Empirical Economics course at CEMFI.